ConfusedVorlon/SwifterEnum/README.md

 # SwifterEnum

 SwifterEnum is a Ruby gem for creating enumerated types (enums) in Ruby on Rails applications.

-It is inspired by Swift's enums, and allows for more expressive and feature-rich enums in your models.
+It is inspired by Swift's enums, and allows you to keep logic related to your enum directly in your enum class.

-Rather than simply having a key/value, enums are Classes, and can have defined methods.

 so - after defining